amccormick2020/Optimal_Cost_Minimizing_Algorithm/README.md

-# Optimal Error Minimizing ALgorithm Over Scatterplots
+# Optimal Error Minimizing Algorithm Over Scatterplots
 Repo is public for showcasing purposes only.
 If you are a student, do not copy my code.
 "An Aggie does not lie, cheat or steal or tolerate those who do".

 Minimizes error by fitting multiple lines of best fit over scatterplot datasets.